Mindfulness, motherhood, everyday life

 And guess what?
 To reap the benefits of mindfulness, research shows that you do not need to learn to sit and meditate for 20 minutes, although this practice has great benefits as well.

 As you transition into motherhood, mindfulness can (and should) play an even bigger role than ever before.
 The big transitions in your life that occur as you become a mother can magnify self-doubt, anxiety and depression.
 Don’t judge yourself- everyone experiences these emotions!
-Instead, work on developing mindbody tools such as mindfulness that can quiet your thoughts and fears.
+Instead, work on developing mindbody tools such as mindfulness that can quiet your nervous system.

-Mindfulness, when practiced consistently, reduces circulating stress hormones and quiets muscular tension and that brings a host of health benefits for new mothers.
+Mindfulness, when practiced consistently, quiets the nervous system by reducing circulating stress hormones and quieting muscular tension.
 Mindfulness can bring perspective on everyday hassles, better sleep, healthier eating habits and help with managing substance issues.
 Mindfulness can help decrease your reliance on substances like caffeine or moderate amounts of alcohol as you become more in tune with yourself.

-Don’t worry that you won’t be able to achieve mindfulness; it’s something that we’re all capable of and can be learned!
+Don’t worry that you won’t be able to achieve mindfulness; it’s not a race or a competition, It's just lived life.

 A few times a day, take a step back and, instead of judging negative emotions or immediately reacting to them, observe them calmly and with compassion.
 Breathe.
-That small behavioral change can help you treat yourself better and help make you a better mom.
+That small shift is self-care.

 Graham, L. (2013).
 Bouncing back: Rewiring your brain for maximum resilience and well-being.
 New World Library, Novato: California.